Ingvarstep/GLiNER.js/README.md

 - [ ] Enable model training capabilities
 - [ ] Provide more usage examples

+## Creating a PR

+- for any changes, remember to run `pnpm changeset`, otherwise there will not be a version bump and the PR Github Action will fail.

 ## 🙏 Acknowledgements

 - [GLiNER original authors](https://github.com/urchade/GLiNER)